mapbox/mapbox-gl-draw/API.md

 option | values | function
 --- | --- | ---
-drawing | boolean | The ability to draw and delete features - default: `true` keybindings | boolean | Keyboard shortcuts for drawing - default: `true` boxSelect | boolean | If true, shift + click to features.
+keybindings | boolean | Keyboard shortcuts for drawing - default: `true` boxSelect | boolean | If true, shift + click to features.
 If false, click + select zooms to area - default: `true` clickBuffer | number | On click, include features beyond the coordinates of the click by clickBuffer value all directions - default: `2`